 Many people really like a brilliantly white smile and there is a selection of products and procedures available to assist you to improve the appearance of yours.
 Most people are satisfied with the sparkle they get from day-to-day proper oral care which should include brushing and flossing, and regular cleanings here at our office.
 If you would like to go beyond this to make your smile look brighter, there a few options that might be worth investigating.

 Begin by speaking to one of our dentists.
 He will tell you whether whitening procedures will be effective for you.
 Whiteners may not correct all types of discoloration.
 For example, yellowed teeth generally bleach well, brownish-colored teeth don’t always bleach well, and grayed teeth might not bleach well at all.

 People are going to notice your newly whitened smile.
 However, the whitening will not be even if you have had bonding or tooth-colored fillings applied to your front teeth.
 The whitener will not affect the color of these materials, so those particular teeth will not match your newly whitened smile.
 You might consider other available choices, like porcelain veneers or dental bonding on your teeth in those instances.

 If you’re a candidate for whitening, there are a number of ways to whiten your smile:

-Whitening toothpastes.
-All toothpastes help remove surface stain through the action of mild abrasives.
-“Whitening” toothpastes with the ADA Seal of Acceptance have unique chemical or polishing agents that provide additional stain removal effectiveness.
+Whitening toothpaste: All toothpaste help remove surface stain through the action of mild abrasives.
+“Whitening” toothpaste with the ADA Seal of Acceptance have unique chemical or polishing agents that provide additional stain removal effectiveness.
 Unlike bleaches, these ADA Accepted products do not alter the intrinsic color of teeth.